Adya-droi/DFF/README.md

 # INDIRECT EVAPORATIVE COOLING AND DIGITAL TWINS FOR BUILDING EFFICIENCY

-**A browser-based research prototype for a university-funded Digital Twin project on district cooling and building energy optimisation.**
+**A browser-based research prototype for Digital Twin project on district cooling and building energy optimisation.**

 This tool ingests building operational data (indoor temperature, humidity,